 Mary Beth Thomas, the SWC executive director, said: “Tennessee is the biggest online-only sports betting market across the US, with more than $5 billion wagered this fiscal year, and licensed bookmakers in Tennessee must pass strict checks before they can start operations.
 Illegal sites, however, never provide these legal consumer protections; by using an unlicensed sportsbook, customers give away private and money information directly to criminals.”

-New sports betting regulations in Tennessee have now been published by the regulator.
-The rules take effect on June 30 and bring in multi-factor identification steps for many account actions, set more rules for responsible gaming, and describe fresh processes for voiding or cancelling bets.
-These updates also cover changes for know-your-customer (KYC) requirements, set out new standards for marketing and ads, and bring other conditions too.
+The regulator has now published new sports betting regulations in the state of Tennessee.
+The rules take effect on June 30 and introduce multi-factor identification steps for many account actions, establish more rules for responsible gaming, and outline new processes for voiding or cancelling bets.
+These updates also cover changes to know-your-customer (KYC) requirements, the development of new standards for marketing and ads, and the introduction of other conditions as well.